Rhonchisonant

 Did you Know?

 A large number of animals are capable of snoring — the original rhonchisonant sound.
-And while snoring during sleeping is done by mammals, it isn’t limited to terrestrial mammals — whales have been known to snore.
-Size isn’t the cause of snoring either.
+And while snoring during sleeping is done by mammals, it isn’t limited to terrestrial mammals — whales have been known to snore, too.
+Size isn’t the cause of snoring, either.
 Tiny mice snore, as do elephants.
-However, predators are likelier to be rhonchisonant in their sleep than prey, for the obvious reason that prey who sleep noisily tend to get discovered by hunters.
+However, predators are more likely to be rhonchisonant in their sleep than prey, for the obvious reason that prey who sleep noisily tend to get discovered by hunters.